quityQ/bibliography/README.md

 Further, this repository serves as a demonstration of bibliometric analysis using Python and free to use data sources.

 ## Data
-Data is sourced from Scopus [https://www.scopus.com/search/form.uri?display=advanced].
+Data is sourced from [Scopus](https://www.scopus.com/search/form.uri?display=advanced).
 A institutional login is required to access the search.
 Scopus allows to export the search results as a BibTeX file.
 We exported BibTeX including all the possible metadata.
 In order to get the refenrece data in a format where we can work with it, the data must be exported as a CSV file.
 The data is stored is the 'data' folder as 'scopusXX.bib' and 'scopusXX.csv'.
 XX represents the number of the query used for the search.
 The query is also visible in the analysis notebook.